Banalata Sen (book)

 Banalata Sen (বনলতা সেন) is a poetry volume containing 31 poems by the Bengali poet Jibanananda Das (1899–1954).
-The volume reflects the contextual struggles experienced by the poet in terms of love (his partner, admiration of nature), liberty (World War I, patriotism in the form of admiring the land) and loss (death of loved ones and sense of direction after traumatic contortions) during the Post-Tagore Period.
+The volume reflects the contextual struggles experienced by the poet in terms of love (his partner, admiration of nature), liberty (World War I, patriotism in the form of admiring the land), and loss (death of loved ones and sense of direction after traumatic contortions) during the Post-Tagore Period.
 This book has been named "Banalata Sen" after Das's most popular poem, which explored human fulfillment through the personification of a woman.
 This pattern of progressively exploring human fulfillment through hyperbolising a character is common within this volume.

-During Das's lifetime Banalata Sen was published during Poush 1349 of the Bengali calendar (1942 AD) and in Srabon 1359 Bengali calendar (1952 AD).
-There is a variation in the poems within the volume as the later version contains poems that were written from 1942 to 1946.
+During Das's lifetime, Banalata Sen was published during Poush 1349 of the Bengali calendar (1942 AD) and in Srabon 1359 of the Bengali calendar (1952 AD).
+There is a variation in the poems within the volume, as the later version contains poems that were written from 1942 to 1946.

 Composition and publication

 Composition

-Jibananda Das’s composition of Banalata Sen has been influenced by the quintessential poets Rabindranath Tagore and Nazrul Islam as Das intertwines love and nature to explore the critical and complex aspects of life.
+Jibananda Das's composition of Banalata Sen has been influenced by the quintessential poets Rabindranath Tagore and Nazrul Islam as Das intertwines love and nature to explore the critical and complex aspects of life.
 Although these poets have had a significant influence on Banalata Sen, there is a unique modern style of poetry throughout the 31 poems as Das develops images by turning and molding the images.
-It is further explored how the elements of nature that are seen as rotten or revolting are incorporated when Das writes Banalata Sen as he can see the beauty that underlines every aspect of nature.
-As a result, context is understood as having a significant influence in Das’ poetry.
+It is further explored how the elements of nature that are seen as rotten or revolting are incorporated when Das writes Banalata Sen, as he can see the beauty that underlines every aspect of nature.
+As a result, context is understood as having a significant influence in Das' poetry.

 The poems contained in the later version of Banalata Sen (book) have been tied to Das' return to his alma mater throughout 1932 to 1946 after being let go from the Calcutta City College.
-During that period Das isolated himself as the controversy he dealt with after publishing Camp'e (At the Camp) in Sudhindranath Dutta's Porichoy magazine influenced him to turn to secrecy.
+During that period, Das isolated himself as the controversy he dealt with after publishing Camp'e (At the Camp) in Sudhindranath Dutta's Porichoy magazine influenced him to turn to secrecy.